 Dinner in a traditional restaurant nearby.
 Overnight.

-Day 6 - After a light breakfast, meet our local tour guide for an expert-led, morning food tour throughout the picturesque Pays d'Auge villages.
+After a light breakfast, morning food tour throughout the picturesque Pays d'Auge villages.

 Although you will discover outstanding scenery, you will meet genuine producers, visit their farms and enjoy the fruits of their labor, from Camembert cheese to organic ciders, and locally distilled calvados.